moeid404/wp-lemp-docker/roles/5.wordpress/README.md

-# Ansible Playbook: WordPress Setup with Nginx
+# WordPress Setup Role

-This Ansible playbook automates the setup of a WordPress installation on an Nginx web server.
+This Role automates the setup of a WordPress installation on an Nginx web server.
 It includes tasks to create necessary directories, download and extract WordPress files, set file permissions, and configure the WordPress installation.

 ## Tasks Overview